HarshaSurampudi/question-answering-telegram-chatbot/README.md

 - The relavant pre-indexed documents are fetched from `pinecone`
 - The transformer model generates a long form answer based on the question and context.

+The model used for text generation is `vblagoje/bart_lfqa` from huggingface.

 ## Installation Instructions:
 Create a virtual environment (highly suggested)